 In this report 12-part eBook, I have outlined ideas for you or a loved one to consider when diagnosed Macular Degeneration.
 It is important to note that not all these action steps are required, but they should be given strong consideration.

-This step should not be step 12, but step 1.
-Helen Keller once said, “Although the world is full of adversity, it is full also of the overcoming of it.”
+Helen Keller once said, “Although the world is full of suffering, it is full also of the overcoming of it.”

 Attitude is everything, and you know it.
 We have all experienced someone with a bad attitude and someone with a good attitude.
 It is a good attitude that is worth imitating.
 A bad attitude does not need to be taught, it is very easy, and takes no effort or skill.